 If you’ve previously been given a Financial Aid Warning status and still don’t meet the SAP eligibility criteria at the end of the term, your financial aid eligibility will be suspended.
 You may continue to attend Illinois at your own expense until you once again meet the SAP criteria or submit an SAP Appeal that’s approved.

-If you’re placed on Financial Aid Suspension, you may file a written appeal by completing an SAP Appeal form that can be found on the OSFA website.
+If you’re placed on Financial Aid Suspension, you may file a written appeal by completing an SAP Appeal form that can be found in the forms section of the OSFA website.
 You must clearly explain why your SAP requirements weren’t met and provide proper documentation to support these extenuating circumstances (including if you believe you’ve regained eligibility due to submission of late grades or grade changes).
 Also, moving forward, indicate how you will improve your academic performance.
 Outline the changes you might have made in your personal, social, or economic situation that will allow you to improve your future academic success.
 The SAP appeal process also requires you to meet with your college academic advisor to discuss your academic progress and to review your academic plan.
 Your academic advisor is required to complete a section of your SAP appeal form.
 The appeal must be submitted to the Office of Student Financial Aid.
 The priority deadline to submit an appeal is Friday of the first week of class and the final deadline to submit an appeal is Wednesday of the 13th week of the semester for the fall or spring semester.
 The actual dates are specified on the appeal form.
 The summer appeal form must be submitted by the final date to apply for summer financial aid which is usually mid-June.